Am I eligible to join this class action?

 At the centre of the revelations is a 2018 audit report prepared by KPMG and presented to Star’s board’s audit committee which set out deficiencies in Star’s systems and processes, noting, among other things, that there was “inadequate resourcing in place to operate the AML/CTF Program” and that its risk assessment system “does not consider terrorism financing as required by the AML/CTF Act”.

-Following the revelations, there was a significant market response resulting in a decline in Star’s share price of approximately 23% ($0.98) in a single day of trading on 11 October 2021, reportedly wiping nearly $1 billion off its market value.
+The day after the publication of these media reports saw a significant market response.
+Star’s share price declined approximately 23% ($0.98) in a single day of trading on 11 October 2021.

-The proposed class action will allege that Star engaged in misleading and deceptive conduct; breached its continuous disclosure obligations; and conducted its affairs contrary to the interests of members as a whole in the period.
+The class action claims that Star engaged in misleading and deceptive conduct; breached its continuous disclosure obligations; and conducted its affairs contrary to the interests of shareholders as a whole in the period.

 Lower cost to clients